 Qorichacra - Vegetables and value at 10,000 feet

 The 'Qorichacra' project focuses on the critical topic of linking smallholders into sophisticated supply chains.
 It started in 2010 in the region of Cusco, Peru.
-We are now scaling it up with McDonald's and other partners in Peru, Brazil, Argentina and Puerto Rico.
+We scaled it up with McDonald's and other partners in Peru, Brazil, Argentina and Puerto Rico.

 Here's the summary of the 2016 impact study.